Foster care provides safe and supportive homes for children and teenagers when they are unable to live with their own families.

-Children and teenagers come into care at all ages, from babies to teenagers aged seventeen, across all cultural, religious, and socio-economic backgrounds.
+Children and teenagers come into care at all ages, from babies to seventeen year olds, across all cultural, religious, and socio-economic backgrounds.
 Children and teenagers in foster care have typically experienced some form of trauma.

 Children generally enter care in one of two ways.
 Most will have been assessed by the Department of Health and Human Services to be at risk of significant harm and placed temporarily in foster care for their own safety.